-Bangkok Chinatown and Yaowarat Road are one of the oldest Chinese communities in Thailand and always an attraction ranking high on any traveller’s list of things to see in Bangkok.
+Bangkok Chinatown and Yaowarat Road are some of the oldest Chinese communities in Thailand and are always an attraction ranking high on any traveller’s list of things to see in Bangkok.
 And it should!
 Yaowarat, Sampeng Lane and all the small shopping streets around are buzzing with activity by day and night.
 It’s a gigantic market made of tiny shops packed again each other for almost a kilometre square.
 It’s crowded, very hot, fun and utterly eclectic, selling everything from wholesale fabric to fashion accessories and cooking equipment.

 All the sidewalks and intersections of Yaowarat and Charoen Krung Road are cluttered with street foods vendors especially in the evening and obviously predominantly Chinese.
 You’ll find some great noodle soups, crab noodles and fried dishes.
 As often in street foods, the humble-looking shops are frequently the most popular.
 Unfortunately, many restaurants in the street also sell swallow nests and shark fins, no need to say that we strongly recommend you to avoid these places.
 Don’t expect to find much Pad Thai here, that’s a speciality of Khao San road, not to say a touristy thing.